Secretary of the Senate

 Two-thirds (2/3) Vote of the Membership of 40:

-- To censure, reprimand, or expel a Senator determined to have violated the requirements of the Rule regulating ethics and conduct [Rule 1.43]
+- To admonish, censure, reprimand, or expel a Senator determined to have violated the requirements of the Rule regulating conduct and ethics [Rule 1.43]

 Unanimous Consent of Senators Present: